 Date of Death:30/07/1916

-Memorial:Thiepval Memorial Panel Reference:Pier and Face 13 A and 14 C
+Unit:18th Battalion Memorial:Thiepval Memorial Panel Reference:Pier and Face 13 A or 14 C

 Alfred worked at the King Mill as a piecer and enlisted in Royton on December 11th 1915.
 His last sight of England was sailing from Folkestone on May 26th and he arrived at the famous British base camp at Etaples the following day before joining his battalion 'in the field' on June 21st.
-A little over a month later he was dead.
+The 18th Battalion, formed in August 1914, had been out in France since November 1915.

 Those who died on the same day as Alfred were (including 1 from Chadderton,1 Hollinwood & 3 Oldhamers):